 Another area that clipless pedals really give you an advantage is for climbing.
 Again, the focus isn’t just on the push phase and you can utilise the pull phase to help power you up that hill.

 Last (maybe?) but not least, being clipped into your pedals means that your feet are in the best possible position.
-This will definitely be true if you get yourself a bike fit… something I need to do eventually.
+This will definitely be true if you get yourself a bike fit.
 It also means your feet will stay in place should you end up riding over some not so smooth surfaces.

 Are There Any Disadvantages of Clipping in?

 Well, the potential disadvantages aren’t exactly related to clipping in; they’re more really related to the mechanism itself.
 Like, if your cleat snaps.
-This happened back in the day to a friend of mine just as we were heading out of [London] city centre towards Richmond Park.
+This happened back in the day to a friend of mine just as we were heading out of London city centre to Richmond Park.

 Your best bet is to check your cleats before and after each ride, as the screws can work themselves loose on occasion.

 The only other annoying thing I can think of is if there is any walking involved.
-Technically, you should be riding, but if you’re bike pack or riding to run some errands, shoes with cleats on the bottom are not the safest or most comfortable option to walk in.
+Technically, you should be riding, but if you’re bike packing or riding to run some errands, clipless shoes or shoes with cleats on the bottom are not the safest or most comfortable option to walk in.

 You can mitigate this by using SPD MTB cleats on shoes which have a recess meaning the sole of the shoe sits flush with the ground allowing you to walk as normal.